instana/synthetic-synctl/docs/synctl-create-test.md

     --recursive-lookups <boolean>       enables recursive DNS lookups, false by default --server <string>                   set IP address of the DNS server --server-retries <int>              set number of times to try a timed-out DNS lookup before returning failure.
 Default is 1
-    --target-values <str>               set list of filters to be used to validate the test response
+    --target-values <str>               set list of filters to be used to validate the test response --transport <str>                   set protocol used to do DNS check.
+Only UDP is supported.
 ```
 ## Examples